 From 1988-1996, Miramontez headed his own firm, Rick Miramontez Company, which represented many of the major arts events on the West Coast, including the American Premiere of Sunset Boulevard, Disney’s Beauty and the Beast, Cirque du Soleil at Santa Monica Pier, Los Angeles Festival, Pasadena Playhouse, The Groundlings, and UK/LA (the latter complete with Royal Visits by HRH The Prince of Wales and HRH The Duke of York).
 His office, located in the art deco headquarters of La Opinion, was a hub partly responsible for the renaissance of the new Downtown L.A.

 In New York, Miramontez (working for his longtime friends and colleagues Richard Kornberg, John Barlow and Michael Hartman) was behind press campaigns for Hairspray, Sweeney Todd, and Dirty Rotten Scoundrels, among others, and was account executive for Rent, The Producers, and Long Day’s Journey Into Night, to name a few.

-The artists with whom he has worked include Karole Armitage, Beatrice Arthur, Lauren Bacall, Alan Bates, Ingmar Bergman, Bono, Fernando Botero, Matthew Broderick, Peter Brook, John Cage, Glenn Close, David Copperfield, Hume Cronyn, Merce Cunningham, The Del Rubio Triplets, Eve Ensler, Nora Ephron, Harvey Fierstein, Lillian Hellman, Beth Henley, Charlton Heston, David Hockney, David Henry Hwang, Jay Johnson, Carole King, Sidney Kingsley, Eartha Kitt, Angela Lansbury, Elizabeth LeCompte, John Lithgow, Dorothy Loudon, Patti LuPone, Dorothy McGuire, Sir Ian McKellen, Arthur Miller, Jack O’Brien, John Osborne, Jonathan Pryce, Chita Rivera, David Rockwell, George Rose, Sir Peter Shaffer, Neil Simon, Elaine Stritch, Stephen Sondheim, Sting, Jessica Tandy, Julie Taymor, Tommy Tune, Sir Peter Ustinov, Vanessa Redgrave, and Lord Andrew Lloyd Webber, among countless others.
+The artists with whom he has worked include Karole Armitage, Beatrice Arthur, Lauren Bacall, Alan Bates, Ingmar Bergman, Bono, Fernando Botero, Matthew Broderick, Peter Brook, John Cage, Glenn Close, David Copperfield, Hume Cronyn, Merce Cunningham, The Del Rubio Triplets, Eve Ensler, Nora Ephron, Harvey Fierstein, Joel Grey, Lillian Hellman, Beth Henley, Charlton Heston, David Hockney, David Henry Hwang, Jay Johnson, Carole King, Sidney Kingsley, Eartha Kitt, Angela Lansbury, Elizabeth LeCompte, John Lithgow, Dorothy Loudon, Patti LuPone, Dorothy McGuire, Sir Ian McKellen, Arthur Miller, Jack O’Brien, John Osborne, Jonathan Pryce, Chita Rivera, David Rockwell, George Rose, Sir Peter Shaffer, Neil Simon, Phoebe Snow, Stephen Sondheim, Sting, Elaine Stritch, Jessica Tandy, Julie Taymor, Tommy Tune, Sir Peter Ustinov, Vanessa and Lynn Redgrave, and Lord Andrew Lloyd Webber, among countless others.